kaihuchen/articles/README.md

   <img src="assets/images/books.png" alt="Banner Image">
 </banner>

-# List of Articles, Code Repositories, and Apps
+# List of GenAI Articles, Code Repositories, and Apps

 **Ensemble GenAI**

-- [**Wood and Buffett on NVDA**](WoodvsBuffett): An emulated debate between Cathie Wood and Warren Buffett on NVDA, as imagined by GenAI chatbots.
+- [**Wood vs Buffett on NVDA**](WoodvsBuffett): An emulated debate between Cathie Wood and Warren Buffett on NVDA, as imagined by GenAI chatbots.
 Also with business models as suggested by chatbots. \
     *Published: Feb 26, 2024*
 - [**Qualitative Financial Risk Assessment using Collective AI Judgement**](Risks)：having multiple GenAI chatbots engage in a debate to derive a qualitative assessment of financial risk in regard to a certain given major event. \
     *Published: Feb 18, 2024*